Stripping Ratio Calculator Skip to main content

 Limitations

-• Does not model pit optimization (Lerchs-Grossmann or floating cone) for optimal pit limits.
+• Does not model pit optimization (Lerchs-Grossmann or floating cone) or select pit limits.

 • Ignores haul distance, road grade, and truck cycle time variations with pit depth.